IgniteUI/help-topics/topics/02_Controls/Editors/00_igCurrencyEditor/~igCurrencyEditor_igCurrencyEditor.md

 # igCurrencyEditor

-Click on the links below to find information on how to get `igCurrencyEditor` quickly up and running.
+Follow the links below to find more information on the `igCurrencyEditor` configuration options and specific how-to scenarios and knows inssues.

 -   [igCurrencyEditor Overview](igCurrencyEditor-igCurrencyEditor-Overview.html)
 -   [igCurrencyEditor Styling and Theming](igCurrencyEditor-igCurrencyEditor-Styling-and-Theming.html)